giodestone/unrealcraft/README.md

 ![Image of generated landscape.](https://raw.githubusercontent.com/giodestone/unrealcraft/main/Images/Image1.jpg)

-The goal of this project is to ultimately try to replicate basic Minecraft Survival inventory management, block modification, day/night cycle, sounds using C++ and Unreal Engine features to ease the addition of new gameplay elements, such as new blocks or items.
+The goal of this project is to eventually try to replicate basic Minecraft Survival inventory management, block modification, day/night cycle, sounds using C++ and Unreal Engine features to ease the addition of new gameplay elements, such as new blocks or items.
+At present, it has world generation, building, and inventory management.

 ### World Generation.